 This tutorial intends to teach you to Install the build-essential package on Ubuntu 22.04.
 If you plan to build a program from the source, you need to have the essential tools for it. build-essential package provides a set of essential packages and tools required to build or compile software from its source code.
+The packages include libc, gcc, g++, make, dpkg-dev, etc. You can easily install them in one single package.

 Now follow the steps below to install this package and see an example of building a package from the source.

-How To Install build-essential on Ubuntu 22.04?
+Steps To Install build-essential on Ubuntu 22.04

 To complete this guide, you must have access to your server as a non-root user with sudo privileges.
 For this purpose, you can check this guide on Initial Server Setup with Ubuntu 22.04.